 For comparison, admission to Vancouver Get Inspired Talks in 2018 cost $77 (plus GST).
 For that price you got non-assigned seating to an exceptional afternoon of inspirational and thought-provoking speakers

-Click Vancouver Get Inspired Talks for tickets.
+Click Vancouver Get Inspired Talks for the event’s official website.

 Afternoon Speakers in 2019